banner

 Photo: ©The Ocean Agency/Ocean Image Bank

-• climate deaths: about one climate-related death per 4000 tonnes CO2 put in the atmosphere - so, for example, each year's CO2 emissions from the UK will result in around 150,000 climate deaths
+Climate deaths: About one climate-related death results from each 4000 tonnes CO2 put in the atmosphere - so, for example, each year's CO2 emissions from the UK will result in around 150,000 climate deaths

-• the lifetime emissions from six average UK residents are sufficient to cause one climate-related death, and probably several refugees
+The lifetime emissions from six average UK residents are sufficient to cause one climate-related death, and several refugees

 Read more at https://www.carbonindependent.org/144.html.